A relationship may not complete you, but you can definitely complete the cells in Excel with AutoFill.

 So, let’s start.

-How to Fix AutoFill Not Functioning in MS Excel
+How to Fix AutoFill Not Working in MS Excel

-You must enable the fill handle tool to function the AutoFill feature in Microsoft Excel.
-Additionally, selecting the automatic calculation mode, reapplying the AutoFill in filtered data, and unprotecting the spreadsheet will fix the AutoFill from not functioning.
+You need to turn on the fill handle tool to function the AutoFill feature in Excel.
+Additionally, selecting the automatic calculation mode, reapplying the AutoFill in sorted data, and unprotecting the spreadsheet will fix the AutoFill from not functioning.

 The issues with AutoFill are very similar to fixing the Fill series from not functioning in Excel.